-ORGD 6320 Strategic Planning and Policy

-ORGD 6381 Adult Learning and Development

-ORGD 6370 Working with Adult Groups

-VIRTUAL UNIVERSITY
+- ORGD 6320 Strategic Planning and Policy - ORGD 6350 Organizational Behavior and Learning - ORGD 6351 Foundations of Organizational Development - ORGD 6352 Organizational Development Interventions and Practices - ORGD 6381 Adult Learning and Development - ORGD 6370 Working with Adult Groups

+UIW ONLINE

-Virtual University offers the following graduate degrees: Master of Arts in Administration (MAA), Master of Business Administration (MBA), Master of Education (M.Ed.), Master of Science in Business Administration (MSBA) and Master of Science in Psychology (MS).
-Graduate certificates are also available in Healthcare Administration, International Business, and Organizational Development.
+UIW Online offers the following graduate degrees: Master of Arts in Administration (MAA), Master of Business Administration (MBA), Master of Arts (MA) in Teacher Leadership, Master of Science in Business Administration (MSBA), Master of Science in Organizational Development and Leadership, and Master of Science in Psychology (MS).
+Graduate certificates are also available in International Business and Organizational Development.
 Complete degree programs and certificates are offered in an asynchronous online environment, meaning students are not required to login at a specific time of day.
 Students are required to meet the same UIW graduate admission requirements, but will be able to complete their entire degree program from a distance.
-There are no face-to-face or on campus requirements with the Virtual University.
+There are no face-to-face or on campus requirements with UIW Online programs.